itsmnx/Fluento/README.md

 # Fluento

 A full-stack **language exchange** platform where learners find partners by native/learning language, send friend requests, chat via Stream, and start video calls.
-Chat and video are communication tools built around language learning — not a standalone chat app.
+Chat and video are communication tools built around language learning — not a standalone chat app.(like messenger)

 JWT cookie authentication, MongoDB, and Stream Chat/Video integration.